Sujal781/code-review-agent/review_report.md

 **Severity:** 🟠 HIGH

 **🔒 Security:**
-- Storing sensitive information like userId and userName in localStorage can lead to security vulnerabilities.
-Consider using more secure storage methods or encrypting the data.
+- Storing sensitive information like userId and userName in localStorage can lead to security vulnerabilities, such as XSS attacks.

 **🧹 Quality:**
-- The error messages for email and password are set directly in the catch block.
-Consider creating a centralized error handling mechanism to improve maintainability.
+- The error handling in the catch block could be improved for better clarity and maintainability.

 **💡 Suggestions:**
-- Consider using a library like Formik or React Hook Form for better form handling and validation.
+- Consider using a more secure method for storing user authentication tokens, such as HttpOnly cookies.
-- Use a more descriptive name for the `handleSubmit` function, such as `handleLoginSubmit`, to clarify its purpose.
+- Implement a loading state during the API call to improve user experience.
-- Add accessibility features such as aria-labels for better screen reader support.
+- Use a single state object for form inputs and errors to reduce the number of useState calls.

 ---